Nick-Chapman/mentoring/h101/homework6.md

 ### (1) Bytecode definition

-Bytecode is a simple language for expressing computations, which is normally represented compactly as a sequence of bytes.
+Bytecode is a form of simple language for expressing computations, which is normally represented compactly as a sequence of bytes.
 But the essential aspect is that the code is a linear sequence of operations, with no _sub-expression_ structure.

-In Haskell we might model this with the following types.
+Let's assume a very simple bytecode, which we model in Haskell with the following type.

 ```
 type Code = [BC]